 Large business groups usually consist of several separated legal entities that can be liable to CIT in more than one jurisdiction, for instance if they have one or more permanent establishments in other jurisdictions.
 Decisions to organise a business in various entities can be driven by legal (liability), commercial, managerial, but also tax considerations.
 If a multinational enterprise consists of several entities located in different countries, the profit of that enterprise has to be divided in taxable profits between those (foreign) entities.
 This in itself is a complicated exercise.
 The difficulties become larger because - as described above - CIT systems do not necessarily match in terms of definitions and legal characterisations across countries.
 These differences surface in the interaction between the legal systems of two jurisdictions, and may lead to mismatches.
 Mismatches can lead to some elements of corporate annual profit being subject to double taxation or double non-taxation.
 To mitigate or avoid this effect, jurisdictions have historically concluded bilateral, or in rare cases multilateral, tax treaties.
 Transfer pricing regulations and bilateral tax treaties aim to give guidance to both international businesses and tax authorities on the allocation of profit and taxing rights.
-In practice, jurisdictions can still take different possible tax disputes.
+In practice, jurisdictions can still take different positions regarding their relative shares of the total profit of a multinational business, leading to possible tax disputes.